Penguin-cyber/Piano-Playing-Robot/JOURNAL.md

 **Time spent: 4h**

-# July 7: Linear slide CAD, creating double pulley, and testing servos
+# July 7: Linear slide CAD, creating double pulley

 Today I worked on the above.
 I added the rail and bearings into the CAD, as well as the corresponding mounting holes for the arm.
 With this, I created the double pulley that I will use for actuating the linear slide.